Permanent residence card

 - you’ve lived with your EEA family member in the UK for a continuous 5 year period

 - your EEA family member has been a ‘qualified person’ throughout the 5 years or has a permanent right of residence

 You can also get permanent residence if you’ve lived in the UK for a continuous period of 5 years:

 - as the extended family member of an EEA national and you’ve held a valid EEA family permit and a residence card throughout

 - first as the family member of an EEA national and then with a retained right of residence

-- as the family member of a British citizen, if you entered the UK under the EU law after living in another EEA country (‘Surinder Singh’ route)
+- as the family member of a British citizen, if you entered the UK under the EU law after living in an EEA country (‘Surinder Singh’ route)

 You can get permanent residence before 5 years if either:

 - you were living with your EEA national family member, who was working or self-employed in the UK, immediately before their death

-- your EEA national family member was working or self-employed in the UK but has ‘ceased activity’ (stopped work or self-employment because of retirement or permanent incapacity, or because they’re now working or self-employed in another EEA state but are still resident and return to the UK at least once a week)
+- your EEA national family member was working or self-employed in the UK but has ‘ceased activity’ (stopped work or self-employment because of retirement or permanent incapacity, or because they’re now working or self-employed in an EEA state but are still resident and return to the UK at least once a week)

 There are other conditions you need to meet to get permanent residence.

 How to apply

-If they can’t apply online, download and fill in the permanent residence card application form.
+If they cannot apply online, download and fill in the permanent residence card application form.